Zoddy/maze.js/README.md

 |       |   |   |       |       |                       |   |   |       |           |               |   |   |   |   |
 o---o---o   o   o---o---o---o---o   o---o---o---o---o---o---o---o   o---o---o---o---o   o---o---o---o---o   o---o   X
 ```

+## Upcoming Features

+- tests (!)
+- recursion detection
+- random start and end points
+- informations how long the way between start and end is
+- get start and end point with the longest route
+- analyzes (recursion, heatmaps, etc.)
+- showroom for the browser

 ## License